deepu13/Hacktoberfest-2021/Readme.md

-This project is a collection of linux commands and their usage
+This project is for making for beginners to make contributions in open source.

 ## How to contribute